Concurrency & Race Conditions - When Two Threads Meet on a Shared Variable

 t1.join(); t2.join()

-threading.Lock in Python maps to pthread_mutex on Linux.
-The with lock: pattern is essential - a bare lock.acquire() without a matching release() in a finally block will deadlock if an exception occurs.
+The with lock: pattern is critical.
+A bare lock.acquire() without lock.release() in a finally block will deadlock if the protected code raises an exception.
+Python’s context manager guarantees release.

 lock_a = threading.Lock()